How to install Arch Linux in the cloud

 Make a backup copy of the sshd_config file.
 You should be able to use tab auto-completion to make this easier on the web console.

 cp /etc/ssh/sshd_config /etc/ssh/backup.sshdconf

-Next, set the PermitRootLogin yes either by editing the /etc/ssh/sshd_config file directly of using the sed command below.
+Next, set the PermitRootLogin yes either by editing the /etc/ssh/sshd_config file.

 sed -i '/PermitRootLogin proh/c\PermitRootLogin yes' /etc/ssh/sshd_config